- Age: 20

 Country of Residence:

-Gender inequality presents vast issues and many challenges.
-With the contribution of people worldwide, we can create a strong impact and bring about peace.
+Gender inequality presents a myriad of challenging issues.
+With the contribution of people worldwide, we can make a meaningful difference and facilitate change.

 - Rima Kumari